jsjoeio/joeprevite.com/content/2020-06-19-how-to-learn-typescript-quickly/index.md

 All you need is at least one person with whom you can share updates.
 They don't have to know TypeScript or even know how to code.
 But they do need to be someone with whom you can check-in regularly.
 For TypeScript, I recommend looking for 2-3 people who will join you in your TypeScript journey.
 I would post:

-- on Twitter, using the #100DaysOfCode hashtag or #CodeNewbie
+- on Twitter, using the #100DaysOfCode or #CodeNewbie hashtags
 - on Dev.to, using the #typescript and #discuss tags to start a discussion and share your project
 - on the TypeScript Discord

-Between these three, I am 99.9% sure you'll have some level of success.
-2-3 is ideal, but at least 1 other person works fine.
+For your own project, come up with a similar list of options.
+Explore them all.
+See where you find the most success and stick with it.
+2-3 people is ideal, but at least 1 other person works fine.

 ### Build Momentum